techidaily/site-games-able/source/_posts/innovative-strategies-for-psp-as-a-wii-u-clone.md

 ## The Sony PSP Is a Great Platform for Emulation

  The Sony PlayStation Portable is often thought of as being ahead of its time.
 It had a great form factor, decently powerful internals, and could be a whole media center in a tiny package.
-Even[the PS Vita failed](https://www.makeuseof.com/why-ps-vita-failed/) and couldn't live up to the PSP.
+Even [the PS Vita failed](https://www.makeuseof.com/why-ps-vita-failed/) and couldn't live up to the PSP.

  Since it is so much more powerful than previous-generation hardware, the PSP could easily emulate platforms like all the Game Boy versions, Nintendo 64, SNES, GameCube, and even some PS1 and PS2 games.